solid/solidproject.org/_posts/newsletter/next.md

 ### [Events](https://solidproject.org/events)

 Solid World is an opportunity to meet people who are interested in or currently working on Solid.

-If you missed Solid World you can [watch the recording here]().

-The [next Solid World](https://www.eventbrite.com/e/solid-world-tickets-111960609196) will happen on the 3rd September 2020.
-If you have any content requests or would like to present at the next Solid world email info@solidproject.org.
+If you missed Solid World you can [watch the recording here]().The [next Solid World](https://www.eventbrite.com/e/solid-world-tickets-115477011851?aff=erelexpmlt) will happen on the 3rd September 2020.

 ### Articles and Talks mentioning Solid